 - Exchanges of services between individuals in the course of their trade or business

 - Witness or expert witness fees

 If you feel the payer incorrectly reported your income in Box 7, contact them directly.
-If an error was made, they will issue you a corrected 1099-MISC and also refile the form with the IRS.
+If an error was made, they'll issue you a corrected 1099-MISC and also refile the form with the IRS.